 Each of the standard risk predictors represents a single risk factor.
-Use composite predictors when you are interested in combining a number of risk predictors into a single predictor, such as when you're concerned about the use of an anonymous network only when a user location anomaly is also reported.
+Use composite predictors to combine a number of risk predictors and factors into a single predictor, such as when you're concerned about the use of an anonymous network only when a user location anomaly is also reported.

-You decide what level of risk you want to assign when the various conditions defined in the composite predictor are met.
+You decide what level of risk you want to assign when the various conditions defined in the composite predictor are and are not met.
 Composite predictors can include both the standard predictor types provided and any custom predictors that you have created.

 You can also nest sets of conditions.

-In addition to taking into account the results of multiple individual risk predictors, you can include conditions that relate to the total number of predictors in a policy that were low risk, medium risk, or high risk.
+In addition to taking into account the results of multiple individual risk predictors, you can include conditions that relate to the total number of predictors in a policy that were low, medium, or high risk.

 For example, you can create a composite predictor that specifies that the predictor should get a result of high risk if any of the following conditions are true: